Feral Cat TNR

 What is TNR?

-Trap-Neuter-Return is the humane, effective approach for feral cats.
+Trap-Neuter-Release is the humane, effective approach for feral cats.
 Feral cats are humanely trapped, spayed or neutered, vaccinated, and eartipped (the universal symbol of a neutered and vaccinated cat), and then returned to their outdoor home.
 Socialized cats and kittens are adopted into homes.
 The colony’s population stabilizes—no more kittens!
 Trap-Neuter-Return improves their lives and their relations with the community: the behaviors and stresses associated with mating stop.
 (Source: www.alleycat.org)